 Location: Stowe Village, accessible from Sunset Street and Taber Hill Road

-Current Landowner: Town of Stowe; conservation easement held by Stowe Land Trust and the Vermont Housing and Conservation Board
+Landowner: Town of Stowe; conservation easement held by SLT and the Vermont Housing and Conservation Board

 Conservation Purposes: The primary purposes of the conservation easement are to conserve and protect the public outdoor recreational, scenic, natural areas and open space resources of the property, and to prevent the use or development of the property that would adversely affect these resources.
 The secondary purposes are to provide opportunities for educational activities and to conserve significant wildlife habitats for present and future generations.